 - Agreements with other catalog printers.
 Some companies have mutual agreements to help one another out of jams.
 This can be a reasonable fallback position in the absence (or failure) of the first two options.
 Look for formal agreements or at least a successful history of outsourcing.

 Sometimes it’s nice to hear what customers say about a company they rely on.
 Neil Cooperstein with Paragraphics wanted folks to know “Walsworth gives me a comfort factor, that I know everyone at Walsworth gives you 100% attention to quality and detail.
 If there is one thing anyone that knows about me and my company, it’s that I take pride in the work I do for my customers.
 I do not trust my work to just anyone.
 Any catalog work I do belongs in only one place: Walsworth.”

 That’s high praise, indeed.
 But people truly appreciate our flexible scheduling, equipment diversity, integrated solutions, educational opportunities and many other qualities.
 Most of all, they love that we’re easy to do business with and put their interests first.

-We invite you to learn more about Walsworth.
+We invite you to learn more about Walsworth and our catalog printing services.
 Perhaps consider us for a project or a challenge.
 We’re confident you’ll like our responsiveness, creativity, competitiveness and helpful attitude.
 You can get all the details about Walsworth at our website.
 Or you can submit your information, and a friendly Walsworth associate will be in touch within 24 hours.